 Starting up the scree.
 Piegan Mountain on the right.

-Sonny follows the gully (left) while Dinah and I hike up the slope.
+Sonny followed the gully (left) while Dinah and I hiked up the slope

 Going to the second gully

-Not finding an easy way up the black rock, Sonny explores the right side.
+Unable to find an easy way up the black rock, Sonny explored right side

-We leave the black rock (above Dinah) behind.
+We left the black rock (above Dinah) behind

 The scree slope above the cliffs